 Q: Are my children coping well?

 A: Children let you know how they are doing through their words and behavior.
 There are a number of signs to look for that may indicate that your children are struggling.
 When talking with your children, note if efforts to engage them in conversation or daily activities are often unsuccessful.
 Do your children refuse to talk with anyone about your illness?
 Watch your children's moods, and if you notice increased levels of anger or worry that persist, you may want to seek help.
-Increase communication with your children's teacher or guidance counselor who can tell you of any school-related issues.
+Increase communication with your children's teachers or guidance counselors, who can tell you of any school-related issues.
 Other potential warning signs include declining interest in hobbies or sports, and giving up peer activities.
 You may find that your children's behavior has regressed.
 Or they may have developed new habits or physical symptoms such as frequent bedwetting or physical complaints such as stomachaches, headaches, and fatigue.
 Listen for reports of new aches or pains.
 Your children's signs of distress can be eased by professional support.
 Coping with a parent's cancer is an unusual stress in a child's life.
+Discuss concerns with your child's healthcare provider.
+They can help evaluate symptoms and behaviors or refer your child to another specialist.
 Even children who appear to cope well may benefit from the opportunity to check in with a counselor or therapist for emotional support.